SFDO-Community-Sprints/DLRS-Documentation/docs/ReleaseNotes/index.md

 **Install DLRS 2.22** into your production, sandbox, or scratch org from [Salesforce.org MetaDeploy](https://install.salesforce.org/products/dlrs/latest).

 ### What's changed in v2.22?
-Release 2.22 was only an API version update to stay inline with Salesforce's latest release.
+Release 2.22 was basically an API update to stay inline with Salesforce's latest release.

 ## Release Version 2.21